Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Diagnostics

-It is possible to determine the transposition of the great vessels in the fetus during its intrauterine development.
-This will help plan and prepare for child care.
-If a problem has not been identified, then at birth, cyanosis specialists suggest a heart defect.
+Transposition of the great vessels can be determined in the fetus during its intrauterine development.
+This will help you plan and prepare for help for your child.
+If the problem has not been identified, then at birth, cyanosis specialists suggest a heart defect.

 To clarify the type of violation, there may be such procedures.

 Very informative and safe method.
-You can determine the incorrect location of the vessels and other defects.
+You can determine the incorrect location of blood vessels and other defects.

 A catheter is inserted into the heart area through the vessels.
-With it, you can examine in detail the internal structure of the heart chambers.
+With its help, you can examine in detail the internal structure of the heart chambers.

 • Angiography

-One of the methods of examining blood vessels with the use of a contrast agent.
+One of the ways to examine blood vessels using a contrast agent.

-The following video will tell you what the transposition of the great vessels looks like:
+The following video will tell you what transposition of the great vessels looks like:

 Treatment

-The main and only treatment for transposition of the great vessels is surgery.
-There are several methods to support the newborn in the period before adjustment.
+Chief and the only way treatment for transposition of the great vessels - surgery.
+There are several methods to support a newborn in the period before adjustment.

 Therapeutic and medicinal methods

-The therapeutic method will be needed during the monitoring of the condition after the operation.
-The medical method is used as an auxiliary.
-During the preparation of the newborn for adjustment, he may be assigned to take prostaglandin E1.
-Purpose: to prevent the overgrowth of the arterial duct.
+The therapeutic method will be needed during monitoring of the condition after surgery.
+The medicinal method is used as an auxiliary method.
+While preparing the newborn for adjustment, he may be prescribed to take prostaglandin E1.
+Goal: prevent the growth of the ductus arteriosus.

-It exists in a child before birth, then overgrows.
+It exists in the child before birth, then it grows over.
 Keeping the duct open will help the child survive until surgery.
-It will remain possible to communicate with venous and arterial circulation.
+The ability to communicate with the venous and arterial circulation will remain.

-And now let's talk about the operation for transposition of the great vessels.
+Now let's talk about surgery for transposition of the great vessels.

 Operation

-• The first surgical intervention, which in most cases is done to the newborn as quickly as possible, is the Rashkind procedure.
-It consists in introducing a catheter with a balloon into the region of the heart under the supervision of the equipment.
+• The first surgical intervention, which in most cases is performed on newborns as quickly as possible, is the Rashkind procedure.
+It involves inserting a catheter with a balloon into the heart area under the supervision of equipment.

 The balloon in the oval window inflates, thereby expanding it.
-Operation of a closed type (palliative).
+Closed operation (palliative).

-• The operation to correct defects is a radical intervention with the use of artificial circulatory support (Zatenet operation).
-The purpose of the procedure is the complete correction of natural defects.
-The best time for its implementation is the first month of life.
+• The operation to correct defects is a radical intervention using artificial circulatory support (Jatenay's operation).
+The purpose of the procedure is to completely correct natural defects.
+The best time to carry it out is the first month of life.

-• If you are late in contacting specialists for help, then sometimes the operation to move the vessels cannot be done.
-This is due to the fact that the ventricles have adapted and adapted to the existing load and may not be able to withstand the change.
-This usually applies to children over the age of one and up to two years.
-But experts have an option how you can help them.
-Surgery is performed to redirect blood flows, so that as a result, arterial blood circulates in a large circle, and venous blood in a small one.
+• If you are late in turning to specialists for help, then sometimes the operation to move the vessels cannot be performed.
+This is due to the fact that the ventricles have adjusted and adapted to the existing load and may not be able to withstand the change.
+This usually applies to children aged over a year old and up to two years.
+But specialists have options on how to help them too.
+Surgical intervention is performed to redirect blood flows so that as a result, arterial blood circulates in the large circle, and venous blood circulates in the small circle.

-In more detail about how the operation is performed, if the child has a transposition of the great vessels, the following video will tell:
+The following video will tell you more about how the operation is performed if a child has a transposition of the great vessels:

 Disease prevention

-To conceive a child, one must seriously prepare, examine health, and follow the recommendations of specialists.
+Before conceiving a child, you need to seriously prepare, have your health examined, and follow the recommendations of specialists.
 During pregnancy, situations that are harmful should be avoided:

 • do not come into contact with chemicals,

-• not be subjected to vibration, ionizing radiation;
+• not be exposed to vibration or ionizing radiation;

 • take precautions to avoid infectious diseases.

-But if a pathology has occurred, then the best option is to detect it before the birth of the child.
-Therefore, it should be observed during the bearing of the child.
+But if a pathology occurs, then best option– its detection before the birth of the child.
+Therefore, you should be monitored while carrying a child.

 Complications

-The longer the child lives without adjustment, the more the body adapts to the situation.
-The left ventricle gets used to the reduced load, and the right ventricle to the increased one.
-In a healthy person, the load is distributed in reverse.
+The longer a child lives without adjustment, the more the body adapts to the situation.
+The left ventricle gets used to the reduced load, and the right to the increased load.
+U healthy person the load is distributed in reverse.

-The reduced load allows the ventricle to decrease its wall thickness.
-If the correction is made late, then the left ventricle after the procedure may not be able to cope with the new load.
+The reduced load allows the ventricle to reduce wall thickness.
+If adjustments are made late, the left ventricle may not be able to cope with the new load after the procedure.

-Without surgery, oxygen starvation of tissues increases, creating new diseases and shortening life.
+Without surgery, oxygen starvation of tissues increases, creating new diseases and shortening life span.
 Very rarely there are complications after surgery: narrowing of the pulmonary artery.
-This happens if during the procedure artificial materials were used for prosthetics or because of sutures.
+This happens if during the procedure artificial materials were used for prosthetics or due to sutures.

 In order to avoid this, many clinics use: